SvshSingh/fleet-management-backend/ANSWERS.md

   nothing exposed to the internet.
 In production this is per-robot X.509 client certs, topic ACLs so a robot can only write to its own topic, and mTLS.
-I left it out because it needs a certificate-issuance story more than it needs code, and a half-done auth layer is worse than an obviously absent one.
+I left it out because it needs a certificate-issuance story more than it needs code, and a half-done auth layer can be worse than an obviously absent one.
 * **Multi-broker HA.** One Mosquitto is a single point of failure.
 EMQX or NATS clustered behind a load balancer fixes it, and is overkill for eight robots.
 * **Horizontal scaling of the backend.** State is in-process, so this runs as one